grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "Hemi!"
 Percy called down to sonar.
 "Where the fuck did that come from?
 Was it them?"

 There was a brief silence while Hemi continued listening.
 Then he called back up to the control room.
 "The source was roughly a mile back up the river behind us.
-It must have been them, I do not imagine anyone else has a reason to be sending out pings.
+It must have been the _Grackle_.
+I do not imagine anyone else has a reason to be sending out pings.
 They must have guessed we submerged, and decided that if they light up the river with a ping, the only boat underwater would be us."

-"Do you think that will fuckin' work?"
+"Do you think that will work?"
 Percy asked Hemi.

 "There is enough distance and so much traffic on the water that the ping will be reflecting back massive amounts of information to them.
 There is a good chance we will be lost in all the noise."

-"OK, we're sticking with our current fucking plan then."
+"OK, we're sticking with the current fucking plan then."

 Every few minutes another ping rang out.
 Hemi reported that the pursuing sub was rapidly gaining on them with each ping.
 But the _Prospect_, still under the giant umbrella of the cargo ship above them, was moving out of the channel and into more open water.
 Hemi could tell by the dispersing traffic that the main channel was much wider now -- miles wide.
 He also estimated that they would soon be passing the structures built at the furthest extent of Stilt City.

 [//]: # (### They drop to the bottom and try to hide along the continental shelf.)

 Percy watched the depth-under-keel dial closely for 15 minutes or so as three more pings washed through them.
 The depth of the water was a fairly consistent 50 meters, varying slightly towards the deeper direction in some places.
-The cargo ship maintained a straight course out from the channel, and the _Prospect_ held its spot directly under the ship.
+The cargo ship maintained a straight course out from the channel, and the _Prospect_ held its spot under it.
 Moving into more open waters meant they were more exposed.
-Any moment now the commander of the pursuing sub might figure out that the sonar shadow of the cargo ship above them was much too large.
+Any moment now the commander of the _Grackle_ might figure out that the sonar shadow of the cargo ship above them was much too large.
 Percy needed to make a move.

 She climbed down to the navigation station.
 "Hemi, how good are our charts for this area?"
 She asked as she leaned over with the magnifying glass.
-"Can we run close to the bottom without risking plowing into some fuckin' uncharted feature?"
+"Can we run close to the bottom without risking plowing into some uncharted feature?"

 Hemi and Cassandra looked over at her without removing their headsets.